 The dog igloo house is the most popular choice for winter among pet owners.
 Designed with a raised doorway that shields the pet from harsh weather, this house is also usable during hot seasons because of its high-quality insulation.
 High floors also drain water that dogs might carry inside and prevent them from dirtying the inside of the igloo.

-There are also accompanying accessories you can get for the dog indigo igloo house that include an Indigo Pad and custom door that can be bought individually.
+There are also accompanying accessories you can get for the dog indigo igloo house that includes an Indigo Pad and a custom door that can be bought individually.
 Both the house and the accessories are easy to assemble as they feature a simple design and don’t require any special tools.

 If you already have a non-insulated dog house and cannot afford a whole new home for your pet just for winter, you can take the cheaper way and simply reinforce your pet's current home.
 You can use a dog house heater which will keep your pet warm outside (and they're safe to use), which is a much cheaper solution.